int3/js2py/README.md

 js2py
 =====

-A Javascript-to-Python transpiler.
-More of a translation assistant, really, because you'll most likely need to make some changes by hand.
-But it's much better than doing everything manually.
+A Javascript-to-Python translation assistant.
+It does a simple translation from Javascript to Python (as detailed below).
+You'll most likely need to make further changes by hand, but this automates part of the work.

 I thought it would be nice to be able to `import` some libraries directly into Python, rather than shelling out to NodeJS.
 This script is the result of trying